 A course in biological sciences will combine practical and theory work with a mixture of lectures, seminars and lab work.
 Those who choose to study the biological sciences can expect to expand their knowledge of cell theory, evolution, genetics, energy and homeostasis.

-Students who study the biological sciences will be able to pursue many career avenues particularly within research, teaching, sales, and in field work roles.
+Students who study the biological sciences will be able to pursue many career avenues particularly within research, teaching, sales and in field work roles.
+Biology students will have a good base to move into medicine, and many go into research laboratories, or the pharmaceutical and biotech industries.
 Many careers such oceanographer, ecologist or marine biologist will need further study past an undergraduate degree.
+The fact biological sciences is driven by research and allows students the space to find their niche interest, a master’s degree is often the next step and is required pursue a research-based career.

 A delay in the international approval of a medical degree meant that one Mexican student's education journey took a slight detour